killercup/scribbles/_posts/2017-09-02-learn-programming-jump-in-at-the-deep-end.md

 - - -

-Note that most of these concepts are no special to Rust.
+Note that most of these concepts are not special to Rust.
 I've just written this in Rust because it's the language I currently use the most in my free time, and also because it's a language that exposes you to a lot of interesting concepts.